Current courses

 For an overview of the Sanskrit Library courses with links to all planned course offerings please click here.

-• History of Sanskrit literature I: veda and vedANga
+• History of Sanskrit literature II: Epics: {r}AmAyaRa and {m}ahABArata}

-• This is the first of four courses in The Sanskrit Library’s digital humanities programs that provide students with an historical overview and sampling of Sanskrit literature.
+• This is the second of four courses in The Sanskrit Library’s digital humanities programs that provide students with an historical overview and sampling of Sanskrit literature.
 The courses survey the history of the literature; introduce students to surveys, editions, translations, and studies on it; and read selected passages of the original texts.
-This course begins with the Vedic saMhitAs, brAhmaRas, and upanizads, and introduces students to the six vedANgas and their interrelation.
+This course begins with the {r}AmAyaRa and its retelling in various versions in Sanskrit, and ends with the {m}ahABArata, its main story, critical scenes such as the dice match, didactic themes such as human effort (puruzakAra) versus fate (dEva), and subordinate episodes (upAKyAnas).

 • Instructor: Tanuja P. Ajotikar and Peter M. Scharf